Coping with Grief

 10. Talk to your psychologist.

 You may or may not be concerned about depression developing from your grief.
-If you are concerned, speak to your psychologist right away.
-However, even if you are not concerned about depression, speaking to a psychologist can help you find ways to cope.
+If you are interested, speak to your psychologist right away.
+However, even if you are not concerned about depression, talking to a psychologist can help you find ways to cope.

 Mental Health is more essential to our well-being and happiness than we realize.
 We counsel and promote “Emotional strengths.”
 This is the domain of Positive Psychology in Mental Health.